IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 the user to the instance of TwoRavens, initialized with the data variables from the selected file.

-The TwoRavens URL **must** be configured in the settings of your Dataverse application - so that it knows where to redirect the usr.
+The TwoRavens URL **must** be configured in the settings of your Dataverse application - so that it knows where to redirect the user.
 This can be done by issuing the following API call::

         curl -X PUT -d {TWORAVENS_URL} http://localhost:8080/api/admin/settings/:TwoRavensUrl